Lightweight WordPress Analytics: I Measured Them All

 How do I fix a slow WordPress site?

-The most common cause of WordPress slowness is plugin bloat, and analytics plugins are some of the biggest offenders because they run on every request.
-Start by deactivating plugins one at a time and re-running PageSpeed Insights.
-The plugins that cause the biggest jump when removed are the ones to replace or remove.
-Analytics, caching, security, and SEO plugins are the four categories that most often need scrutiny.
+The most common cause of WordPress slowness is plugin bloat.
+Analytics plugins are some of the worst offenders, because they run on every request.
+So start by deactivating plugins one at a time and re-running PageSpeed Insights.
+The plugins that cause the biggest jump when removed are the ones to replace or drop.
+Analytics, caching, security, and SEO plugins are the four categories that most often need a hard look.

 What is the best analytics tool for WordPress?

-The answer depends on which dimension matters most to you.
+It depends on which dimension matters most to you.
 For pure tracker bytes, Plausible.
-For zero plugin overhead and engagement scoring, Clickport.
+For zero plugin overhead with engagement scoring, Clickport.
 For everything inside WordPress with no third party, Koko Analytics (smallest plugin) or Independent Analytics (most features).
-For users who want GA4 but with a friendly dashboard, MonsterInsights (accepting the 27 MB plugin).
-There is no single answer because the trade-offs are real.
+For GA4 with a friendlier dashboard, MonsterInsights, if you can live with the 27 MB plugin.
+There is no single answer, because the trade-offs are real.

 Does Google Site Kit slow down WordPress?

 Yes.
-Documented PageSpeed drops range from 20 to 67 points across users on the wordpress.org support forums.
-The cause is 139 KB of gtag.js on every page plus around 1 MB of PHP memory overhead per request.
+Documented PageSpeed drops run from 20 to 67 points across users on the wordpress.org support forums.
+The cause is 139 KB of gtag.js on every page, plus around 1 MB of PHP memory overhead per request.
 We covered this in detail in Google Site Kit Dropped My PageSpeed by 40 Points.

 Do plugins slow down WordPress?

 Some do, most do not.
-The plugins that slow WordPress are the ones that run code on every request: analytics, security firewalls, caching layers, SEO plugins that rewrite content.
-A plugin that registers an admin page and does nothing on the front-end has almost zero performance cost.
-An analytics plugin that runs on every pageview has measurable cost.
-This is why analytics deserves the closest scrutiny.
+The ones that slow WordPress are the ones that run code on every request: analytics, security firewalls, caching layers, SEO plugins that rewrite content.
+A plugin that registers an admin page and does nothing on the front-end costs you almost nothing.
+A plugin that runs on every pageview has a measurable cost.
+That is why analytics deserves the closest scrutiny.

 Is there a free website analytics tool?

 Yes, several.
-Google Analytics is free but is the heaviest option on every dimension above, and is also under active scrutiny from European data protection authorities for GDPR violations.
+Google Analytics is free, but it is the heaviest option on every dimension above, and it is under active scrutiny from European data protection authorities for GDPR violations.
 Koko Analytics is free and the lightest plugin.
 Umami offers a free self-hosted version.
-Most privacy-first SaaS tools (Plausible, Fathom, Simple Analytics, Clickport) offer a free trial but require payment after, because they do not monetize your visitor data.
+Most privacy-first SaaS tools (Plausible, Fathom, Simple Analytics, Clickport) give you a free trial and then charge, because they do not make money off your visitor data.

 A 2.8 KB script tag is the whole thing

-If you want lightweight WordPress analytics and you do not specifically need everything to live inside WordPress, the answer is straightforward: pick a script-tag tool.
-Plausible, Fathom, Umami, Clickport, or Simple Analytics.
-Any of them will give you tracker bytes in the 1 to 4 KB range, zero PHP overhead, zero database writes, and no admin slowdown.
-The differences between them come down to features and pricing, not weight.
+If you want lightweight WordPress analytics, and you do not specifically need everything to live inside WordPress, the answer is simple.
+Pick a script-tag tool: Plausible, Fathom, Umami, Clickport, or Simple Analytics.
+Any of them gives you tracker bytes in the 1 to 4 KB range, zero PHP overhead, zero database writes, and no admin slowdown.
+What separates them is features and pricing, not weight.

-If you also want engagement scoring, scroll depth, copy detection, click tracking, form submissions, goal funnels, and bot filtering built in (which the bare-pageview tools do not include), Clickport is what we built.
+If you also want engagement scoring, scroll depth, copy detection, click tracking, form submissions, goal funnels, and bot filtering built in, which the bare-pageview tools leave out, that is what we built Clickport for.
 Our tracker is 2.8 KB gzipped.
-There is no WordPress plugin to install (the optional connector is a one-click convenience for users who prefer plugin-based setup).
-Your WordPress database is untouched.
+There is no WordPress plugin to install (the optional connector is a one-click convenience for people who prefer plugin-based setup).
+Your WordPress database stays untouched.
 Your admin stays fast.

 You can start a free 30-day trial without a credit card.
-If you are already on Site Kit or MonsterInsights and want a before-and-after PageSpeed comparison, the easiest way to get one is to install both, leave them running for a week, then deactivate the GA4 plugin.
-Most users see 20 to 40 points back on mobile PageSpeed within a single page reload.
+If you are already on Site Kit or MonsterInsights and want a before-and-after, install both, leave them running for a week, then deactivate the GA4 plugin.
+Most users get 20 to 40 points back on mobile PageSpeed within a single page reload.

-I answer every email from new accounts personally.
-If you have a question about which architectural trade-off is right for your specific WordPress setup, hello@clickport.io reaches me directly.
+I answer every email from new accounts myself.
+If you are not sure which trade-off is right for your WordPress setup, hello@clickport.io reaches me directly.

 Comments